croissanne/fosdem-image-builder/slides/slides.md

 Note:

-Currently supported, soon we'll added
+Currently supported, soon we'll add...

-For now only x86
+For now only x86 arch, but aarch64 can and will be added to production.

 <!--v-->